Quarmuz/IntroToIM/June_8_Image_Manipulation/README.md

 ### RATIONALE

 This project was a collaboration between me (Krzysztof 'Kris' Warmuz) and Vivi Zhu.
+It is the natural progression of the simple example we designed during the class groupwork and our joined efforts allowed to create something more remarkable than the previous homeworks.
+The distribution of work was according to area of 'specialisation', I did most of the coding, while most of the design choices, graphic choices and graphic creation was on Vivi's side.

+The game is a type of pictionary-vocab game.
+The player is presented an image and guesses its name via text input.
+The program recognizes the answer as either valid or invalid, informs the player and rolls another image.
+Also, a short tutorial with instruction is present at the beginning.

+Also, this can be considered a playable demo.
+Like really, the pictures are trivial and not many.

 ### RESUTLS